-- An applicant draws their sites and routes on the Construction Map.
-Not the PFSA Map. - The maps should be drawn as accurately as possible as they will be used to complete your environmental review.
-Changes to design can later be handled as a scope change after initial approval. - Sites assets such as new or existing facilities. - Pads: towers, huts, cabinets - Parking lots and access roads - Routes all fiber being installed minus service connections to a subscriber. - A live demo of how to complete the construction map will be conducted during the upcoming ReConnect workshop. - The map includes various environmental resource layers. - Flood Hazard Zones and National Wetlands Inventory layers, Historic and Cultural Resources, Critical Habitats, etc. - Note: the resources seen as layers in the map will come up again in the EQs which reference specific subparts of the 7 CFR 1970.
+- The Construction Map is where an applicant draws their sites and routes.
+Not the PFSA Map. - The maps should be drawn as close to accurate as possible as they will be used to complete your environmental review.
+Changes to design can later be handled as a scope change after initial approval. - $\,\circ\,$ Sites assets such as new or existing facilities. - Pads: towers, huts, cabinets - Parking lots, and access roads - o Routes all fiber being installed minus service connections to a subscriber. - The map includes various environmental resource layers. - Flood Hazard Zones and National Wetlands Inventory layers, Historic and Cultural Resources, Critical Habitats, etc.

+Note: the resources seen as layers in the map will come up again in the EQs which reference specific subparts of the 7 CFR 1970.